 "For proof.
 Would you believe us?"

 She pressed the button on the communication box and spoke.
 "Given that the virus originated here, we've been the worst hit, so the UK and Scotland are currently cut off from Europe and the rest of the world.
 Africa, South America, Central, West and North Asia are war zones.
 North and South America are about to follow suit.
-So far, only parts of South East Asia, Australia, New Zealand and pockets of Oceania are reporting some success in isolating their Infected."
+So far, only South East Asia, Australia, New Zealand and pockets of Oceania are reporting the greatest success in isolating their Infected."

 Seamus Finnegan.
 Warden of Azkaban.
 Married to Lavender Brown, deceased.
 Two children, Timothy, aged five, deceased.
 And oh—what was her name?
 The little one?
 Hermione dredged up a memory of a Seamus striding into the Ministry one morning carrying a little girl with blonde hair and cornflower-blue eyes.